Rahee93/homePage-temp/README.md

 2. Install git using the link https://git-scm.com/downloads.
 After installing git, you can clone the repo to your local.

-3. For IDE, I use VS code to develop the js, and you can choose any IDE you want,
+3. For IDE, you could use VSCode to develop the React projects.

 4. Now, we have the repo (called `21s-cst8334-310-team-5`) in the local, open the command line and `cd` to the repo in your local, inside the repo, we can see the following folder structure:
 ```